“But grow in the grace and knowledge of our Lord and Savior Jesus Christ” (II Peter 3:18).

 Luke 6:27ff pertains to “loving our enemies,” who are defined as people who hate you, curse you, mistreat you, and would steal from you.
 From time to time, you will find a few church members behaving this way.
 When that happens, delve deeply into Luke 6:27-38 and do the loving things Jesus commanded: 1) do good works to them, 2) bless them, 3) pray for them, and 4) find ways to give to them.

 You must not be vindictive.
 You must not stoop to their level.
 You have two objects here: the first is to grow them into Christlikeness by demonstrating what that looks like.
 The second is to demonstrate to the teachable ones what Christlikeness looks like by the way you respond to the trouble-makers in the church.

 The math teacher, on finding that her students know nothing of algebra, does not harass them or condemn them.
-Instead, she gently introduces them to the elementary concepts, a little at a time, giving them a taste and hoping that some will like what they are finding.
+Instead, she gently introduces them to the basic concepts, a little at a time, giving them a taste and hoping that some will like what they are finding.